A young filmmaker hears music for the first time and discovers the final piece of his puzzle.

 Adjusting to this transition has been difficult as Chapman learns to separate sounds.
 His greatest challenge is understanding the sounds he hears, memorizing how they sound, and associating those sounds with their corresponding words.

-“One common misconception is that I can suddenly understand all the lyrics [of a song].
+“One common misconception is that I can suddenly understand all the lyrics a song.
 Imagine someone born blind who gained the ability to see later in life.
 If you gave that person a book, he would be able to see it, but would he understand?
 Absolutely not.

 Just as the eye focuses on one subject, I must learn to do the same with sounds.
 Right now, the more overlapping sounds, the more difficult it becomes.
 I’m training my brain every day and am already making progress.”